 This complementary aspect of the male-female dynamic is further emphasized when examining various cultures and historical contexts.
 Throughout history, societies have assigned different roles to men and women based on their strengths and weaknesses.
 In some cultures, women have held positions of power, while in others, they have taken on more supportive roles.
 Despite these variations, the underlying principle of complementarity between the sexes remains constant.

 Furthermore, biblical submission addresses structure and order rather than wisdom, value, or worth.
 While it is true that most groups and structures have a single leader, Jesus demonstrated that true leadership entails serving one’s followers (John 13).
+That’s what EZER is all about.
 This notion of servant leadership is crucial to understanding the dynamics within a marriage or any relationship.
-A leader who serves their followers, whether they are a husband, a wife, or any other type of leader, is more likely to inspire loyalty, respect, and trust from those they lead.
+A leader who serves their followers is more likely to inspire loyalty, respect, obedience and trust from those they lead.
+Likewise, we are not obedient to God because we are scared of Him but because He proved is an EZER to us by being willing to give up His life for us: